voss01/ROS/README.md

 - Windows: C:\Users\user\Lab
 - Linux: /home/user/Lab

-Having putted AbsolutePathOnHost in the correct place of the following command you can now execute it (remember to have the docker app open in the backround otherwise it won't work).
+Having specified `<AbsolutePathOnHost>` in the correct place of the following command you can now execute it (remember to have the docker app open in the backround otherwise it won't work).
 <br>
 <br>
-Docker run will download the image automatically and run it from docker hub.
+Docker run will download the image automatically from docker hub and run it.
 <br>
 <br>
 Do not remove or change `:/home/ubuntu/shared` as it is the path of the folder that will be created inside the docker container and where the catkin_ws will be stored.